sw2719/R6-server-changer/README.md

 * Only supports English and Korean currently.
 * How to use it is pretty straightforward.
 * Written in Python 3.7, GUI in Tkinter.
-* Work in progress!

 # To dos
-* If possible, Add launching game via UPLAYUI
+* If possible, Add launching game via UPLAY

 # Server list
 * default: Auto-select based on ping